cockroachdb/roachprod/README.md

 ## roachprod

+⚠️⚠️⚠️

+**This repo is frozen.
+The code has moved to https://github.com/cockroachdb/cockroach/tree/master/pkg/cmd/roachprod**

+⚠️⚠️⚠️

 ⚠️ roachprod is an **internal** tool for creating and testing CockroachDB clusters.
 Use at your own risk! ⚠️